VAN-QIAN/ACL26-IBA/README.md

-# ACL26-Submission 70
+# [ACL26 Findings] Ground Then Rank: Revisiting Knowledge-Based VQA with Training-Free Entity Identification
-This is the core code implication of our ACL Submission 70.
+This is the core code implication of anonymous github version of our ACL Findings paper Ground Then Rank: Revisiting Knowledge-Based VQA with Training-Free Entity Identification.
 Our core prompt template has been outlined in Appendix E and corresponding implication can be found under path `model/prompt_templates.py`.

 This file mainly organize as follows: